What is Chlorosis?

 - Repeated drought

-Chlorotic trees do not produce as much energy to develop a healthy root system, and trees with unhealthy root systems do not extract the water and nutrients from the soil needed for canopy health.
+Chlorotic trees do not produce enough energy to develop a healthy root system, and trees with unhealthy root systems do not extract the water and nutrients from the soil needed for canopy health.
 Without one the other languishes, and human intervention is needed to correct the situation.

 Using Verdur to Stimulate Chlorophyll Production

 Verdur for iron and Verdur Mn for manganese are readily available forms of micro-nutrients that last up to 3 years.
-The purpose of treatment is to evenly and completely cover the entire crown of the tree with enough active ingredient.
-This is done through a process called macro-infusion.
-The best time to treat trees is in the fall or anytime time during the dormant season.
-Treatments during the growing season can result in leaf drop.
+A process called macro-infusion is used to evenly and completely cover the entire crown of the tree with enough active ingredient.
+The best time to treat trees for chlorosis is in the fall (as treatments during the growing season can result in leaf drop).
 Results last approximately 3 years from one treatment.

 Using Cambistat to Stimulate the Root System

 Cambistat has been shown in university studies to increase the size and surface area of root systems.
-It slows the expansion of cells in the top part of the plant which allows energy to be redirected to other parts of the plant.
-It also increases a hormone that stimulates root growth.
-This combination of events increases the plants health and vitality.
+It slows the expansion of cells in the top part of the plant which allows energy to be redirected to other parts of the plant, like the roots.
+It also increases a hormone that stimulates root growth, making it a good option for treating chlorosis.

 Research shows Cambistat increases chlorophyll content and fine root density in trees.

 Certain species of trees such as river birch and silver maples have evolved in river bottoms or soils rich in organic matter.
 These trees have a difficult time maintaining a healthy root system in urban areas that have poor soil conditions.
-It is recommended that a mulch ring be placed around the tree.
-Mulch provides a more favorable growing environment.
+A mulch ring placed around these trees can provide a more favorable growing environment and help to improve the trees’ health and vitality.